Placement Responsibilities

 WIC Section 827 – States that all DCFS case records are confidential and sets forth requirements and exceptions for inspecting and sharing these records.

-Welfare and Institutions Code (WIC) Section 16001.9 (a)(1-41) - States that all children placed in foster care, either voluntarily or after being adjudged a ward or dependent of the juvenile court pursuant to Section 300, 601, or 602, shall have the rights specified in this section.
-These rights also apply to nonminor dependents in foster care, except when they conflict with nonminor dependents’ retention of all their legal decision making authority as an adult.
+WIC Section 16001.9 (a)(1-41) - States that all children placed in foster care, either voluntarily or after being adjudged a ward or dependent of the juvenile court pursuant to Section 300, 601, or 602, shall have the rights specified in this section (FYBOR).
+These rights also apply to nonminor dependents in foster care, except when they conflict with nonminor dependents’ retention of all their legal decision-making authority as an adult.

-WIC Section 16010 – Mandates that the Case Plan for every child in foster care include a summary of the child's health and education information, including his/her mental health, and that this information be provided to the caregiver.
-The Health and Education Passport (HEP) Binder assists in accomplishing this mandate.
+WIC Section 16010 – Mandates that the Case Plan for every child in foster care include a summary of the child's health and education information, including their mental health, and that this information be provided to the caregiver.
+The Health and Education Passport (HEP) Binder (or folder) assists in accomplishing this mandate.